 “Business Day” means Monday through Friday, excluding public holidays, in the country whose laws govern the Agreement.

-“Customer Data” or “Client Content” means all data which Customer receives, stores, or transmits on or using the Customer Configuration.
+“Client Data” or “Client Content” means all data which Client receives, stores, or transmits on or using the Client Configuration.

-“Hosted System” means a Customer Configuration provided by Tigunia for Customer’s use at a Tigunia data center.
+“Hosted System” means a Client Configuration provided by Tigunia for Client’s use at a Tigunia or other mutually agreed upon data center.

 “Initial Term” means the initial term of the applicable Service Order.